atgrubb/browserstack_assignment/README.md

 ## Requirements

-* Write a Selenium test suite using any language/framework and trigger it from a Jenkins server.
+- [x] Write a Selenium test suite using any language/framework and trigger it from a Jenkins server.
-* BrowserStack (you will need to create a  [free trial](https://www.browserstack.com/users/sign_up) )
+- [x] BrowserStack (you will need to create a  [free trial](https://www.browserstack.com/users/sign_up) )
-* Contain 3 separate assertions
+- [x] Contain 3 separate assertions: [Assertion 1](https://github.com/atgrubb/browserstack_assignment/blob/b4da1230cd6fba87af65de79324d7e533b8ab9a3/tests/test_area_page.py#L24), [Assertion 2](https://github.com/atgrubb/browserstack_assignment/blob/b4da1230cd6fba87af65de79324d7e533b8ab9a3/tests/test_area_page.py#L29), [Assertion 3](https://github.com/atgrubb/browserstack_assignment/blob/b4da1230cd6fba87af65de79324d7e533b8ab9a3/tests/test_area_page.py#L38)

+*There are a few more assertions and tests in order to better demonstrate parallelization.
+The sleeps are also there for visualization purposes so you can more easily see how parallelization reduces the execution time of the test suite.*

-* Run across 5 browsers in parallel
+- [x] Run across 5 browsers in parallel

 ## CI/CD Tech Stack